frankf1957/OneFinity/docs/configure-multikey-nodes.md

 The `allValidatorsKeys.pem` file is ready.

-## Adding the BLS public keys to prefs.toml.
+## Add the BLS public keys to prefs.toml.

 The BLS public key is the 192 hex character string in the BEGIN and END lines found in files containing validator keys.

-- Run the following command, to extract each BLS public key from `allValidatorsKeys.pem` and store the result in a file named `BLS_KEYS.txt`.
-We will then copy + paste the values from `BLS_KEYS.txt` to the appropriate section of prefs.toml.
+- Run the following command to extract each BLS public key from `allValidatorsKeys.pem` and store the result in a file named `BLS_KEYS.txt`.

 ~~~
 $ cat allValidatorsKeys.pem | awk -F'[ -]*' '/BEGIN/{print $(NF-1)}' > BLS_KEYS.txt
 ~~~

 When we paste the list of BLS keys in `prefs.toml`, the strings will need to conform to the TOML specification.
 The strings need to be surrounded by double quotes, indented by 6 spaces.
-Since we are making a list, each element in the list needs to end with a comma.
+Each item in the list needs to end with a comma, except the last one.

 - Run the following command to quote the keys and format them.